lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/Smurf Attack.md

 You are a network security analyst at a medium-sized enterprise.
 Recently, the organization experienced significant downtime and intermittent connectivity issues.
 You suspect a potential Distributed Denial of Service (DDoS) attack, specifically a Smurf attack, which exploits ICMP traffic to overwhelm network resources.
 Your task is to analyze the network traffic to confirm whether a Smurf attack is occurring.

 > [!NOTE]
 > A Smurf Attack is a type of DDoS attack that capitalizes on Internet Protocol (IP) broadcast addresses for broadcasting numerous requests to a target IP address, originating from various sources.
-In this attack, the assailant dispatches a substantial quantity of Internet Control Message Protocol (ICMP) echo requests (commonly known as "pings") to the broadcast address of a network.
+In this attack, the attacker dispatches a substantial quantity of ICMP echo requests to the broadcast address of a network.
 This action is orchestrated to give the impression that these requests stem from the target's IP address.
 Subsequently, these requests are disseminated to every device within the network, generating a substantial volume of traffic that has the potential to overwhelm the target's resources, leading to system overload and potential crashes.

 ## Analysis